elearningdifferently/welcomeemail/README.md

 # local_welcomeemail

-This plugin sends a welcome notification to users when they are enrolled into a course.
-It listens for the `core\event\user_enrolment_created` event and uses the Moodle Messaging API to send the notification.
+Sends a personalised welcome message to learners the moment they are enrolled into a course.

 ## Features